Richard Leonard: 2017 Scottish Labour Party leadership election

-The 2017 Scottish Labour Party leadership election was triggered by the sudden resignation of Kezia Dugdale in the August.
+The 2017 Scottish Labour Party leadership election was triggered by the sudden resignation of Kezia Dugdale in August.
 During the campaign to decide her successor, BBC News described Leonard as more left-wing than his rival, Anas Sarwar.
 Leonard received celebrity endorsement from cult comic book scribe Mark Millar, known for Kick-Ass and Kingsman, who said he was "the most exciting thing to happen up here in decades".
 On 18 November 2017, it was announced he had been elected as Leader of the Scottish Labour Party, receiving 56.7% of the vote on a 62.3% turnout.

 Only a few hours after the leadership election result was declared, Kezia Dugdale announced she was set to join reality TV game show I'm a Celebrity...Get Me Out of Here!.
 This would mean she would be in Australia for several weeks while the Scottish Parliament was still in session.
 Leonard said he would discuss with Labour MSPs whether she would be suspended for failing to notify the party.
 It was decided she would not be suspended but, instead, sent a written warning from Scottish Labour Parliamentary Business Manager James Kelly.
 When she returned from Australia, she met with Leonard and other colleagues and released a statement expressing regret at her announcement overshadowing Leonard's victory.
 She also donated the earnings from her MSP's salary while absent, as well as part of the money earned from the show, to charity.